Simon Helberg: Personal life

 Helberg married actress Jocelyn Towne, the niece of screenwriter Robert Towne, on July 7, 2007.
 They have a daughter and a son.

 Helberg has been friends with Nathan Hamill, son of actor Mark Hamill, since he was 9 years old.
-Helberg has been friends with Jason Ritter since he was 12 years old.
+Helberg has been friends with actor Jason Ritter since he was 12 years old.
 They went to college together and continue to work together when given the opportunity.

-Through his wife Jocelyn (who became a French citizen in 2013 through her French mother), Helberg himself became a French citizen to obtain the role of the Conductor in French cult director Leos Carax’s English-language debut Annette, which opened the 2021 Cannes Film Festival.
+Through his wife Jocelyn, who is a French citizen through her French mother, Helberg himself became a French citizen to obtain the role of the Conductor in French director Leos Carax's English-language debut Annette, which opened the 2021 Cannes Film Festival.